Conferences and Publications

 Zhang, Z., Yang, Y., Sheehan, T., Chou, C., Rosberg, H., Perry, W., Young, J., Minassian, A., Mishne, G., & Aoi, M. (2023).

-Accepted as poster for Computational and Systems Neuroscience (COSYNE)
+Accepted for Computational and Systems Neuroscience (COSYNE)

 Undirected behavior reflects cognitive functions and provides insights for diagnosing psychiatric conditions such as bipolar disorder (BD) (McReynolds, 1962).
 Open-field animal behaviors have been well-studied for this purpose; however, a corresponding human subject paradigm is still lacking, and quantifying complex spontaneous human behaviors is challenging.
 Here, we demonstrate a semi-supervised model to quantify undirected human behavior, differentiate subtle hallmark behavioral features of BD, and create a natural language generative model to provide nuanced interpretations of behaviors with context information.
 We collected videos of BD (n=12) and control (n=12) human participants freely interacting in an unexplored room with each video manually annotated into 6 categories (e.g., walk).
 We used DeepLabCut (Mathis et al, 2018) to track the spatiotemporal postures of the participants coupled with the VAME latent variable model (Luxem et al, 2021) to encode pose sequences into latent representations.
 We then clustered the latent representations into 10 behavioral motifs.
 To interpret these motifs, we independently described example clips using natural language.
 Using these descriptions, we created a novel transformer-based model that generated interpretable descriptions for each cluster.
 We found the dwell time of motif “approach, inspect, move along” is significantly lower in the BD population compared with controls (two sample t-test, p-value: 0.04), while no significance was found from manually annotated categories.
 We then used transition matrices to characterize how participants transitioned between motifs.
 We found BD to have sparser transition matrices in the second half of the video which reflected more stereotyped behavior and a smaller behavioral repertoire.
 We quantified this using the entropy of the transition matrix and found BD patients to have significantly different entropy between the first and the second half of the video (F test for equal variances, p-value: 0.01).
 Our analysis identifies fine-resolution behavioral motifs that can distinguish BD using undirected human behavior.